-CLASSROOM AND COMMUNITY GROUND RULES
+CLASSROOM AND COMMUNITY EXPECTATIONS

-- Follow the Charter of Kindness and Respect at all times. - Arrive on time, fully equipped for registration and every lesson. - Mobile phones must be switched off and in your bag while on the school site. - Follow the ICT Acceptable Use Agreement and only use your Chromebook when directed to by staff. - Wear your uniform including your lanyard correctly. - Stand up when a member of staff enters a room unless directed otherwise. - Take off outdoor clothes as you enter the classroom and put any bags on the floor. - Follow instructions without argument or comment. - Listen to those who are meant to be talking. - Use appropriate school language at all times and respect others. - Allow others to get on with their work. - Food and drink must only be consumed in designated areas i.e. outside or in the canteen. - Only water in a bottle is allowed in lessons (ideally in a clear, reusable bottle). - Move around the school in a quiet and orderly way, keeping to the left at all times. - At break and lunchtime, do not gather in a group of more than ten students. - Treat the school environment with care and respect, do not drop litter or vandalise property. - Do not go to areas that are out of bounds. - Do not leave the school site without permission. - Do not bring banned items into school.
+- Follow the Charter of Kindness and Respect at all times and uphold the school values. - Arrive on time, fully equipped for registration and every lesson. - Mobile phones must be switched off and in your bag while on the school site. - Follow the ICT Acceptable Use Agreement and only use your Chromebook when directed to by staff. - Wear your uniform including your lanyard correctly. - Stand up when a member of staff enters a room unless directed otherwise. - Take off outdoor clothes as you enter the classroom and put any bags on the floor. - Follow instructions without argument or comment. - Listen to those who are meant to be talking. - Use appropriate school language at all times and respect others. - Allow others to get on with their work. - Food and drink must only be consumed in designated areas i.e. outside or in the canteen. - Only water in a bottle is allowed in lessons (ideally in a clear, reusable bottle). - Move around the school in a quiet and orderly way, keeping to the left at all times and following the one-way systems. - Treat the school environment with care and respect, do not drop litter or vandalise property. - Do not go to areas that are out of bounds. - Do not leave the school site without permission. - Do not bring banned items into school.